Connect with others who understand.

 • A difficult-to-explain feeling called an aura

-Most people tend to have recurrent bleeds in the same joint.
-When a joint has more than three bleeds over a period of six months, doctors call it a “target joint.”
-Such joints become weaker with time and so require special care and attention.
+Most people tend to have recurrent (repeated) bleeds in the same joint.
+When a joint has three or more spontaneous bleeds over a period of six consecutive months, doctors call it a target joint.
+These joints become weaker with time and require special care and attention.

 Bleeds that don’t stop or repeated bleeds in the same joint can lead to: